ServerMod/MultiAdmin/README.md

 ## Installation Instructions:
 1. Place MultiAdmin.exe in your root server directory (next to LocalAdmin.exe)

+For running multiple servers with MultiAdmin:
+2. Create a new directory defined by `servers_folder` (`servers` by default)
+3. For each server you'd like, create a directory within the `servers_folder` directory
+4. Optional: Create a file named `scp_multiadmin.cfg` within your server's folder for configuring MultiAdmin specifically for that server

 ## Features
+- Autoscale: Auto-starts a new server once this one becomes full (Requires ServerMod to function fully)
 - Config Reload: Reloads the MultiAdmin configuration file
 - Exit Command: Adds a graceful exit command
 - Help: Display a full list of MultiAdmin commands and in game commands